Dental Implants: Affordable vs. Expensive

 What are Primary Differences Between Expensive and Affordable Dental Implants?

 Robert Davidoff, DMD, FACPA is also an implant dentist.
-I used selected information from his website (Dental-Implants.com) early in 2009 to serve as a basis for some of my discussion below.
+We used selected information from his website (Dental-Implants.com) early in 2009 to serve as a basis for some of our discussion below.

 Articles or editorials authored by Dr. Gerald Niznick are also referenced and were also identified in 2009.
 These can be found by looking for “Niznick versus Nobel” in a search engine such as Google.
 Dr. Niznick is a true pioneer, perhaps its legitimate father.